- Undergraduate Admissions+

 The Tylar Essay Prize will be running in 2018, and open to schools in our link regions in North West England.
 Details will be annouced here in Spring 2018.
 If you would like to be notified when these details are released please email firstname.lastname@example.org

 The competition aims to support and inspire the next generation of undergraduate students as they consider their university choices, through:

 A choice of essay titles from our Undergraduate Ambassadors to be worked on over the summer vacation

-The essays are marked by Pembroke College academics, with feedback provided to all participants
+The essays are marked by Pembroke College postgraduates, with feedback provided to all participants

-Prizes of £100 for the winner and £50 for the runner-up in each category below
+Prizes of £100 in book tokens for the winner and £50 in book tokens for the runner-up in each category below.

 What should I write about?

 The Pembroke Tyler Essay Prize has a number of essay questions within the three categories of Humanities, Science and Social Science.
 A winner and runner-up will be selected from entrants for each of these three categories.

 Click here to view a full list of questions from 2017.

 2018 questions will be released this Spring.
 If you would like to be notified when they are available please email email@example.com .